-You will be hunting in Alaska's Cold Bay and Izembek Refuge area, where we have two Exclusive Refuge guide concessions.
-We also hunt on surrounding State and Native lands.
+You will be hunting in Alaska's Cold Bay and Izembek Refuge area, where we have two Federal Refuge guide concessions.
+We also hunt on surrounding State lands.
 Historically this is one of the very best areas for trophy Brown Bear in the world.

 We hunt these big brown bears by the spot and stalk method along salmon choked rivers.
 As the bears leave the salmon streams, we hunt higher in the prime berry areas and below denning areas as the voracious bruins prepare for a long winter.
 Although their coats aren't as long as when we hunt the in the spring time, the fall coats on these bears is very even and just as lush and beautiful.

 Hunters can expect to see an average of 4-6 bears a day, in some camps even more.
 Although not everyone in camp will harvest a true 10 foot bear, we work hard to only harvest large mature boars over 9' squared.
 Clients can expect to harvest a bear in the 9' to 10 1/2' range with some bears even measuring up to 11' squared.
 Several bears a year will carry Boone and Crocket skulls.

 Wolf and wolverine are present in the area and will often respond to a predator call.